sermpezis/bgp-estimation/simulations/data/README.md

 Contain the list of Route Collectors (RIPE RIS and RouteViews), RC, and RIPE Atlas, RA, monitors that provided data in the experiments

 ### File ./BGPmon_possible_hijacks_exported.csv
 Contains the list of the hijacker-victim pairs detected by the BGPmon service, collected in the [BGPstream events analysis](https://gitlab.com/konstantinosarakadakis/BGPstream) project.
-The first two columns of the csv file correspond to {legitimateASN, hijackerASN} and the third column corresponds to the type of the hijack (0 for exact prefix hijack, and 1 for subprefix hijack).
+The first two columns of the csv file correspond to {hijackerASN, legitimateASN} and the third column corresponds to the type of the hijack (0 for exact prefix hijack, and 1 for subprefix hijack).

 ### Folder ./serial_hijackers/